16 Problem Solving & Modeling

 What is Brainstorming?

-Brainstorming is an informal but highly effective approach to engineering problem-solving, which also works for homework problems.
+Brainstorming is an informal but highly effective approach to engineering problem-solving that works for homework problems.
 Usually conducted with a small group of engineers or students and a single moderator, the process encourages all participants to think laterally and develop ideas that might initially seem unusual or even sound slightly crazy!

 Brainstorming is usually very effective for solving complex engineering problems requiring multi-disciplinary engineering.
 The best ideas in a brainstorming session will often flow from the less experienced engineers, who are not so encumbered by conventional wisdom.
 Brainstorming is best conducted in an informal, relaxed environment away from the typical day-to-day work environment, often at a retreat location.
 Brainstorming can also be fun, an excellent environment for team building, and a way of getting to know other engineers outside one’s primary technical discipline or organization.
 It is not unusual for companies to work together on solving complex engineering problems in the aerospace field, and brainstorming sessions can foster more substantial inter-company dialog where everyone works more effectively together.

-All group members need to be active participants for brainstorming to be effective, and personal criticism is not appropriate.
-Often, some quirky idea from one group member makes no sense at first, but after discussion, there can be an “aha!” or “I never thought of that!” moment, and the idea can be built upon after that by the group.
+For brainstorming to be effective, all group members must be active participants, and personal criticism is inappropriate.
+Often, some quirky idea from one group member makes no sense at first, but after discussion, there can be an “aha!” or “I never thought of that!” moment, and the idea can be built upon by the group after that.
 Alternatively, the idea may lead to some other revelation and a different path to solving the problem that nobody thought about before.

 In preparing for the brainstorming session, a location with no distractions must be found, all phones and computers should be turned off, the doors locked, and a whiteboard should be available to write down the ideas.
 Everyone should have an opportunity to speak when they want to.
 The moderator must refrain from allowing any one member of the group to dominate the brainstorming session.
 At the end of the session, the group decides on the best ideas and then moves forward, as needed, to follow up and pursue them.
 The history of engineering suggests that many of the best and most innovative ideas can come from brainstorming sessions.